 Carrie L. Owens is a retired teacher, teacher consultant, and professor.
 Carrie has a B.S. in Elementary Education and Secondary Social Studies and English.
 She has a Masters Degree in Curriculum and Instructional Materials, an ABD in Leadership and Helping Relations, and a K-12 certification in Special Education.

-In addition to serving on the Blind Children’s Fund Board of Directors, Carrie is also a member of the National Association for the Advancement of Colored People (NAACP), the Loyal Opposition to the Status Quo (LOSQ), Seventh Day Adventist Church, Pioneer Civitan Club, the Lion’s Club, the Haslett Women’s Club, and other community service organizations.
+In addition to serving on the Blind Children’s Fund Board of Directors, Carrie is also a member of the National Association for the Advancement of Colored People (NAACP), the Loyal Opposition to the Status Quo (LOSQ), Seventh Day Adventist Church, Pioneer Civitan Club, the East Lansing/Meridian Lion’s Club, the Haslett Women’s Club, and other community service organizations.
 Carrie loves to read, cook, travel, participate in church activities, entertain, garden, sightsee, and genuinely and sincerely loves people.

 Scott J. Norris received his J.D. from Thomas M. Cooley Law School in 1993.
 He received his MLIS from Wayne State University in 2001.

 Scott has worked at the Michigan Braille and Talking Book Library since 1997.
-As the Adaptive Technology librarian he consults with libraries of all types from around the state on adaptive technology issues.
+As the Adaptive Technology librarian, he consults with libraries of all types from around the state on adaptive technology issues.
 He also trains library staff and patrons in the use of various types of adaptive technology.
 Scott also consults with E-Michigan concerning the accessibility of Michigan state government web sites and applications.
 Scott has presented at various conferences such as the Michigan Library Association annual conference, the Rural Libraries Conference, Advanced Workshop, NLS (National Library Service for the Blind and Physically Handicapped) Conference, among others.

-Scott biked across the U.S. from Washington State to Connecticut over two summers, 1980-1981.
+As a blind athlete, Scott biked across the U.S. from Washington State to Connecticut over two summers, 1980-1981.
 He raced in ultra marathon cycling events on a tandem for 17 years.
 He was a member of the Alpine Valley Ski patrol East Troy, Wisconsin for 22 years.
 Scott has backpacked in all four seasons.
 He has also trekked in Nepal.

 Kathleen Brazil received a B.A. in Elementary Education from Wichita State University.
 She moved to East Lansing, Michigan in August 1962.
 She taught 2nd grade for three years in the Lansing, Michigan public schools.

 Kathleen completed a Master’s program in Special Education for the Visually Impaired with additional certification for the Mentally Impaired in 1969.
 She did additional post-graduate work in Emotional Impairment (including autism), Learning Impaired, and the Physical or Otherwise Health Impaired.
 Kathleen taught at the Michigan School for the Blind for over 28 years in a variety of programs.
-The last four years of her career she served as the Special Education Consultant for Michigan Department of Corrections.
+In the last four years of her career, she served as the Special Education Consultant for Michigan Department of Corrections.
 She retired in 1997 after being a Special Educator for over 32 years.